Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Detailed proofs

 \subsubsection{Second-order equations}

-We can now go to the proof of \Cref{thm:SecondOrder}, which is more involved due to the presence of more terms to estimate.
+We can now go to the computation of the truncation error in \Cref{thm:AcousticScaling}, which is more involved due to the presence of more terms to estimate.
 To make the link with the findings of \cite{dubois2019nonlinear}, the increased complexity comes from the more intricate and entangled block structure of $\duboisoperatormatrix^2$.
-We have to treat the second-order term in \Cref{eq:ExpansionRightHandSide}, made up of three products.
+We have to treat the second-order term in \eqref{eq:ExpansionRightHandSide}, made up of three products.
 For any $\indicescolumns \in \integerinterval{2}{\velocitynumber}$ (once again, the first component vanishes for $\relaxparletter_1 = 0$) \begin{itemize} \item Using \Cref{lemma:LinkBetweenWeandDubois} and the zero-order expansion of the adjugate gives

-\item Using \Cref{lemma:LinkBetweenWeandDubois} with \Cref{eq:AdjugatetExpansionOnResolvent11} and \Cref{eq:AdjugatetExpansionOnResolvent1j}
+\item Using \Cref{lemma:LinkBetweenWeandDubois} with \eqref{eq:AdjugatetExpansionOnResolvent11} and \eqref{eq:AdjugatetExpansionOnResolvent1j}

-\item Using \Cref{lemma:LinkBetweenWeandDubois} and \Cref{eq:AdjugatetExpansionOnResolvent1j}
+\item Using \Cref{lemma:LinkBetweenWeandDubois} and \eqref{eq:AdjugatetExpansionOnResolvent1j}

-\end{itemize} Summing these three contributions and after some straightforward but tedious computations, the second-order term in \Cref{eq:ExpansionRightHandSide} is given by
+\end{itemize} Summing these three contributions and after some straightforward but tedious computations, the second-order term in \eqref{eq:ExpansionRightHandSide} is given by

-Hence, using \Cref{eq:DerivativeTimeEquilibria} to get rid of the time derivative of the equilibria, we have
+Hence, using \eqref{eq:DerivativeTimeEquilibria} to get rid of the time derivative of the equilibria, we have